South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Performance Insights

-- The Gamecocks have a +517 scoring differential, topping opponents by 39.8 points per game.
-They're putting up 90.8 points per game to rank fifth in college basketball and are allowing 51.0 per outing to rank sixth in college basketball.
+- The Gamecocks' +517 scoring differential (outscoring opponents by 39.8 points per game) is a result of scoring 90.8 points per game (fourth in college basketball) while giving up 51.0 per outing (sixth in college basketball).

-- The Gamecocks are posting 100.8 points per game this season at home, which is 21.4 more points than they're averaging when playing on the road (79.4).
+- The Gamecocks are averaging 100.8 points per game this season at home, which is 21.4 more points than they're averaging in road games (79.4).

-- Defensively, South Carolina has played better at home this season, allowing 40.0 points per game, compared to 56.6 in away games.
+- Defensively, South Carolina has been better in home games this year, surrendering 40.0 points per game, compared to 56.6 in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.